Still need to hit Q4 sales quota? 6 ways to close deals before it’s too late

 While the end of the year means more distractions, there’s also more opportunity.
 Many companies need to use up this year’s budget and finalize next year’s budget.
 As a result, there’s a 5x increase in spending in the final week of the fiscal year compared to spending in the average week.

-Here are 6 things you can do to push people through to the finish line!
+Here are 6 things you can do to push prospects through to the finish line!

 1. Save your prospects time in the upcoming year